Rules of the Game Tūkstantis

 Opponents also play the king of clubs and the ace of clubs, but you do not win the trick.
 It is won by the player who played the ace, as it is the highest trump card.

-If the players had played the king of hearts and the ace of hearts, you would still win the trick, even though you have a lower value card – the queen, but at the same time the most powerful at the current moment – the trump.
+If players, for example, had played the king of hearts and the ace of hearts, you would still win the trick, even though you have a lower value card – the queen, but at the same time the most powerful at the current moment of the game – the trump.

-Another interesting game when playing with pairs is that the final suit and rank of the cards – the trump – is determined by the one who last played a card on the table.
+Another interesting game when playing with pairs is that the final color and type of cards – the trump – is determined by the one who last played a card on the table.

-For example, you have a pair of hearts, your opponent – a pair of diamonds.
-Your opponent first plays the queen of diamonds, thus determining the trump of the game, but you play the queen of hearts and immediately change the trump to your advantage!
+For example, you have a pair of hearts, your opponent – a pair of spades.
+Your opponent first played the queen of spades, thus setting the game trump, but you play the queen of hearts and immediately change the trump to your advantage!
 That's why this game is so dynamic and interesting.

 Determining the Winner and Counting Points

-As mentioned, the leading player must confirm that they have collected the initially bet number of points.
-If they do not collect – the number of points collected in this round must be subtracted from the total sum of points collected from previous games.
+As mentioned, the leading player must confirm that they collected the initially bet number of points.
+If they do not collect – from the total sum of points collected from previous games, the number of points collected in this round must be subtracted.

-Other players count their points and if the sum ends in digits 0-5, the final sum is rounded down, if 6-9 the sum is rounded up.
+Other players count their points and if the sum ends with digits 0-5, the final sum is rounded down, if 6-9 the sum is rounded up.

 For example, if you collected 53 points, it is rounded to 50, and if you collected 56 points, the sum is rounded to 60 points.

-So, the game is won by the one who first collects 1000 points.
+Thus, the game is won by the first player to collect 1000 points.

 Special Rules for the Card Game Thousand

 This situation occurs in the betting phase.
 One of the rules is that the player to the left of the dealer must start the bet by saying “One hundred!”.
-Sometimes it happens that both of the following players pass and must play with the bet amount, even if they do not want to.
+Sometimes it happens that both following players pass and must play with the bet amount, even if they don't want to.

-In this case, it is usually agreed that the player takes the 3 cards initially placed on the table and does not show them to the opponents and uses them for their needs.
+In such a case, it is usually agreed that the player takes the 3 cards placed on the table at the beginning and does not show them to the opponents, using them for their own purposes.

 “Bomb”

-This situation also happens when placing bets.
-The winner of the bets takes the 3 cards placed on the table, looks at them, and might say something to express their dissatisfaction, for example: “Oops!
-I was expecting completely different cards.”
+This situation also occurs when placing bets.
+The winner of the bets takes the 3 cards placed on the table, looks at them, and may say something to express their dissatisfaction, for example: “Oops!
+I expected completely different cards.”

-If you see that you won't collect the required number of points-eyes you initially stated (and it's likely you'll lose the game), you can throw a real “bomb,” which means the round doesn't proceed, and your opponents immediately get an additional 60 eyes each (a total of 120 eyes divided by 2) added to their total points.
+If you see that you will not collect the required number of points-eyes as you said at the beginning (and it is likely that you will lose the game), you can throw a real “bomb,” which means the round does not take place, and your opponents immediately receive an additional 60 points each (a total of 120 points divided by 2) to their total score.

-Instead of subtracting the collected points from your total points, you draw a big dot – a “bomb” – on the points calculation table.
-It has been agreed that each player can use such “bombs” 3 times in each game.
+Instead of subtracting the sum of collected points from your total score, you draw a big dot – a “bomb” – on the score sheet.
+It is agreed that each player can perform such “bombs” 3 times in each game.

-Of course, you can't abuse this trick!
-Although it will help you avoid losing immediately, it won't save you from failure if you don't think logically and strategically.
+Of course, you cannot abuse this trick!
+Although it will help you not to lose immediately, it will not save you from failure if you do not think logically and strategically.

 “800 and Stuck”

-By choosing this trick, players who collect 800 or more points cannot use other tricks in the game, except when the player wins the betting game and takes 3 cards from the table.
+By choosing this trick, players who collect 800 or more points cannot use other tricks in the game, except when the player wins the betting game and the 3 cards from the table.

-If the latter loses the game and their total points decrease, they can use all the tricks again – both the “Bomb,” the “Leftover 100,” and the remaining ones.
-This trick allows you to “stay” in the game a bit longer.
+If the latter loses the game and their total score decreases, they can use all tricks again – both “Bomb” and “Left 100,” and the remaining ones.
+This trick allows you to “stay” in the game a little longer.

-The same situation happens when you get 4 nines.
-You must perform this action before the bets – if you're late, unfortunately, the train doesn't wait for the sleepers.
+The same situation occurs when you receive 4 nines.
+You must perform this action before the bets – if you are late, unfortunately, the train does not wait for the sleepers.

 If this happens even 2 times in a row, the card dealer immediately loses 100 of their points and passes the dealing to the player sitting on the left.